Silviculture

 Silviculture is the growing of trees as a crop through the phases of establishment, selection, thinning and removal.
 As with any other form of land or crop management, it can be done in many different ways, depending on conditions, species, objectives and outlook.

-During this phase, Britain imported most of her timber needs from abroad.
-While the rate of deforestation had bottomed out, little new planting was done.
-Establishment of the Forestry Commission in 1919 saw the beginning of re-afforestation.
+Central Europe began developing modern forestry in the eighteenth century, with sustainable production being the main aim.
+Many types of regeneration and establishment methods have been used, involving either planting or natural seeding.
+During this phase, Britain imported most of her timber from abroad, and though deforestation and agriculture had reduced woodland cover to its minimum, little new planting was done.
+Establishment of the Forestry Commission in 1919 saw the beginning of re-afforestation and the piloting of even-aged silviculture.
 Since then, different phases of tax incentives and grant funding has resulted in a learning curve for forestry in Britain.
 In many cases, ancient and established woodland suffered inappropriate treatment.
-But while things had at last begun to happen, the system of coppice or coppice-with-standards continued in many woodlands.

 Coppice with standards